-Gone are the times when we were sitting in the libraries flicking through tons of books in search of information.
-Thank God, the world is spinning round and technology is making progress continually.
+Gone are the times when we were sitting in public libraries flicking through tons of books in search of information.
+Thank God the world is spinning around and technology is continually progressing.

 Today, the process of looking for info is streamlined.
 Customers are tech-savvy and self-sufficient.
-They know how to do the searching and they do it fast.
-In fact, 70% prefer to use a company’s website to get to the bottom of their questions instead of using phone or email.
+They know how to search, and they do it fast.
+In fact, 70% prefer to use a company’s website to get to the bottom of their complex issues instead of using phone or email.

 Another statistic says that 45% of brands that offer mobile or web self-service options noticed an increase in traffic and a reduction in phone calls.
-And what is the online self-service attribute?
-You guessed it right, a thought-through knowledge base.
+And what are the online self-service attributes?
+You guessed it right, thought-through modern knowledge bases.

-Get inspired by 12 creative knowledge base examples we’ve prepared for you today.
+Get inspired by the 15 creative examples we’ve prepared today.
 Go ahead, study, and emulate them to shape your own five-star online resource hub.

 What is a knowledge base?